 After the procedure, your face may swell and you may also experience bruising.
 However, they will diminish as you heal.

 It is important to note that it takes at least 3 weeks for a full recovery.

 During this period, follow the instructions of your doctor for self-care and eating, and make sure to attend all of your follow-up appointments.

-Generally, buccal fat removal is considered safe, however, like all procedures, there are a few risks and complications.
+Generally, buccal fat removal is considered safe, however, like all procedures, there are a few risks of buccal fat removal and complications.

 Possible complications include:

 Excessive bleeding, infection, negative reaction to anesthesia, hematoma, lockjaw or seroma, or fluid accumulation.

 It can also cause complications like salivary gland damage, facial nerve damage, deep vein thrombosis, cardiac or pulmonary side effects, excess fat removal, facial asymmetry, or poor results.

 In some cases, you might need another surgery to correct some of the above issues.

 Cost of Buccal Fat Removal